miranda-ng/miranda-ng/docs/readme.txt

    fixed it.
 You will find the "Nightly alpha builds" in the "Development" section of our website.
 c) Check the list of known bugs.
-   The official buglist is available at: https://github.com/miranda-ng/miranda-ng/issues Look here before you submit a new report, don't submit a new report if it has already been reported.
+   The official bug list is available at: https://github.com/miranda-ng/miranda-ng/issues Look here before you submit a new report, don't submit a new report if it has already been reported.
-d) Submit a bugreport.
+d) Submit a bug report.

 4. Compatibility issues